GrayKing/UMHousing/README.md

 Housing Monitor
 ===

-A script for monitoring Northwood apartments.
+This is a python script for monitoring Northwood apartments.
 Currently, I use [`Pushbullet`](https://www.pushbullet.com/) to push notifications to mobile devices (e.g., iPhone).
 An alternative notification solution is IFTTT [Maker Webhooks](https://ifttt.com/maker_webhooks).
 You can also replace this part of codes with other solutions (e.g., email, desktop notification, etc.).

 ### Getting started